rezkonline/laravel-discounts/README.md

 ### Discount expired

-If a discount tries to redeem an expired discount, the package will throw the following exception: `Zaratedev\Discounts\Exceptions\DiscountExpired`.
+If a discount tries to redeem an expired discount, the package will throw the following exception: `Rezkonline\Discounts\Exceptions\DiscountExpired`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.